 - (1) Stub Streets.
-Where adjoining areas are not subdivided, streets in new subdivisions shall be extended to the boundary line of the tract to make provision for the future projection of streets into - (a) Where abutting property is not subdivided, stub streets shall be provided at intervals no greater than the maximum block length and width requirements in Table (1) I-Drive Summary - (b) Existing stub streets adjacent to a proposed subdivision shall - (2) Cul-de-Sac Streets.
-Cul-de-sac streets are prohibited in the I-Drive District.
+Where adjoining areas are not subdivided, streets in new subdivisions shall be extended to the boundary line of the tract to make provision for the future projection of streets into adjacent areas. - (a) Where abutting property is not subdivided, stub streets shall be provided at intervals no greater than the maximum block length and width requirements in the Place Type Summary Table. - (b) Existing stub streets adjacent to a proposed subdivision shall be connected. - (2) Cul-de-Sac Streets.
+Cul-de-sac streets are prohibited.